brodycj/Android-sqlite-native-driver-regexp-pcre/README.md

-# Android sqlite native driver
+# Android sqlite native driver with REGEXP supported by PCRE

 Provides a native build of sqlite with a low-level interface for Android libraries.